Billabong Creek floodplain

 The department is consulting on several programs across the Riverina, including the Reconnecting River Country Program.
 These consultation activities do not directly form part of our work to develop the Billabong Creek Floodplain Management Plan.
 For more information on these programs, please see the Have your say page.

-A fact sheet with further information and frequently asked questions about floodplain management plans and the Reconnecting River Country Program is also available to read.
+Further information and frequently asked questions can be found in the Floodplain management plans and the Reconnecting River Country Program fact sheet (PDF, 119.84 KB).